gemguardian/ltiessentials/README.txt

-The "LTI Essential" Moodle Theme
+The "ltiessentiallerenisleuk" Moodle Theme
 ======================
-LTI Essential is a child theme of Essential.
+ltiessentiallerenisleuk is a child theme of Essential.

 You MUST have 'Essential' installed for this child theme to work.
 The 'version.php' file contains the correct 'required' dependent version of 'Essential'.